-For 2023, the Corporate Performance Scorecard, approved by the Board in early 2023, is comprised of two categories with weightings as follows: ESG (35%) and Financial & Operational (65%).
-The ESG category continues to reflect the Corporation's focus on safety and environment and decarbonization, with new metrics added relating to safety culture and safety leadership and the Corporation's diversity, equity and inclusion efforts.
-The Financial & Operational category reflects the Corporation's ongoing focus on strong operating results and operating costs, with a new metric relating to the Corporation's long-term capital allocation strategy that highlights near-term debt reduction targets and returns to Shareholders.
+The Corporation established and received Board approval of its 2023 Corporate Performance Scorecard in early 2023.
+The scorecard was comprised of two broad categories with the following weightings: ESG (35%) and Financial and Operational (65%).
+The ESG category continued MEG's focus on safety and environment and decarbonization, with new metrics added relating to safety culture and safety leadership and the Corporation's diversity, equity and inclusion efforts.
+The Financial & Operational category reflected the Corporation's ongoing focus on strong operating results and operating costs, with a new metric relating to the Corporation's long-term capital allocation strategy highlighting near-term debt reduction targets and returns to Shareholders.